balogsun/optimize-cloud-resource-cost-AWS/README.md

-# optimize-cloud-resource-cost-AWS-
+# Optimizing cloud resource cost on AWS
 Enhancing AWS Cost Efficiency by Managing Stale Resources

-## Problem :
+## Problem
-Sometimes, developers create EC2 instances with volumes attached to them by default.
-For backup purposes, these developers also create snapshots.
-However, when they no longer need the EC2 instance and decide to terminate it, they sometimes forget to delete the snapshots created for backup.
-As a result, they continue to incur costs for these unused snapshots, even though they are not actively using them.
+Cloud engineers often create EC2 instances with volumes attached by default.
+To ensure backup, they also generate snapshots.
+However, when these EC2 instances are no longer needed and are terminated, the engineers sometimes forget to delete the backup snapshots.
+Consequently, these unused snapshots continue to incur costs, even though they are no longer in use.

-## Solution :
+## Solution
-We're using AWS to save money on storage costs.
-We made a Smart Lambda function that looks at our snapshots and our EC2 instances.
-If Lambda finds a snapshot that isn't connected to any active EC2 instances, it deletes it to save us money.
-This helps us keep our AWS costs down.
+To reduce storage costs, we use AWS and have developed a Smart Lambda function.
+This Lambda function monitors our snapshots and EC2 instances.
+If it detects a snapshot that is not associated with any active EC2 instance, it automatically deletes the snapshot, thereby saving us money.
+This helps in effectively managing and reducing our AWS expenses.

-## Note :
+## Note
-There are many similar problems like this.
-For instance, we might attach an Elastic IP to our EC2 instance but forget to delete the Elastic IP after terminating the EC2 instance.
-In such a case, the Elastic IP continues to incur costs for us.
+There are several similar issues.
+For example, an Elastic IP might be attached to an EC2 instance but not deleted after the instance is terminated, resulting in unnecessary costs.

 ## Steps :
 ### Step 1: